 These guys are good.
 And I’m not referring to Foxconn’s IT or Security teams.

-And any thought about cyber insurance covering any of this are pipe-dreams as the case leaks of gross negligence, but Foxconn may likely have a solid claim against some of the IT and security vendors in charge of its network management.
+And any thought about cyber insurance covering any of this is a pipe-dream as the case leaks of gross negligence, but Foxconn may likely have a solid claim against some of the IT and security vendors in charge of its network management.

 Compared to Foxconn, Randstad appears to have demonstrated a high degree of competency with regard to preparedness, assuring that its data was safe, even under attack by sophisticated Ransomware artists.
 Relying on the trusted and ancient advice about the 3-2-1 approach to data backup, where 3 copies of data are stored in 2 different media types and on one cloud provider, assuring that recovery from any one of three locations can restore all to pre-strike conditions, it seems Randstad had a similar plan in place.